THE ARTIST SUSAN R. SCHLEPP

 Influences

-Susan appreciates art in its many forms and periods and was greatly influenced by the Impressionists, Post-Impressionists, Fauves, & Abstract Expressionists.
+As a child, Susan created art at the Carnegie Museum of Art's Saturday morning program in Pittsburgh, PA having been chosen by her grade school art teacher.
+This began a life-long appreciation of art in its many forms and periods which grew into a passion.
+Susan was greatly influenced by the Impressionists, Post-Impressionists, Fauves, & Abstract Expressionists.
 She feels an affinity to late nineteenth century French artists who pioneered Premier Coup or the "first strike" method, which adds spontaneity to the process.
-She continues to evolve in her craft through experimentation, formal classes, and global art residencies.
+She continues to evolve in her craft through experimentation, formal classes, workshops, and art residencies.

 "For God's gifts and his call are irrevocable" Romans 11:29